Journalist Susan Crawford takes a critical look at Quayside, Google’s Sidewalk Labs’ project in Toronto:

-I’m beyond thrilled to share that I’m now managing editorial for the Digital Impact portfolio hosted by the Digital Civil Society Lab at Stanford PACS.
-Funded by the Bill & Melinda Gates Foundation, Liquidnet, and Knight Foundation, the initiative works to improve digital culture and infrastructure by helping social sector practitioners and policymakers to use resources safely, ethically, and effectively.
+I’m thrilled to share that I’m now managing editorial for the Digital Impact (DI) portfolio hosted by the Digital Civil Society Lab at Stanford PACS.
+Funded by the Bill & Melinda Gates Foundation, Liquidnet, and Knight Foundation, DI works to improve digital culture and infrastructure by helping professionals to handle data safely, ethically, and effectively.

-Digital Impact includes a diverse portfolio of resources enriched with perspectives from every corner of the public sphere and beyond.
-Our community of expert contributors, virtual roundtable series, and dynamic toolkit draw on the experiences of organizations working toward integrating appropriate data management and governance throughout their work.
+Digital Impact is enriched with perspectives from every corner of the public sphere.
+Our community of experts, virtual roundtable series, and dynamic toolkit draw on the experiences of organizations working toward integrating appropriate data management and governance throughout their work.

-Do you have a unique viewpoint on how data is being used for social good?
+Have a viewpoint on data you’d like to share?
 We’d love to hear from you.
-Visit digitalimpact.org and feel free to pitch me directly here.
+Visit digitalimpact.org, submit your idea there, or pitch me directly here.

 Individuals can do things that increase or decrease how easy it is to publish their data, but the digital economy is designed to capture our data.
 Blaming users is like blaming a victim for getting kidnapped.

 Which is not to say that civil society organizations have it easy – there’s no practical way to track the full range of commercially available applications, their data policies, or the number of ways they could collect or lose control of data and cause harm.
 Civil society organizations may understand how dangerous their situation is, but that doesn’t mean they can monitor the entire market.